 Packing, Clothing & Laundry

 Dress is very informal.
 While some people will change for dinner, it is usually just to a drier or cleaner version of what they wore during the day.
-Again, the climate is warm to hot, so you will be comfortable in lightweight clothing.
+The climate is warm to hot, so you will be comfortable in lightweight clothing.

 Laundry services are available for a fee at our hotels.
 On the ship, laundry service may be available [for a reasonable charge] from a crew member on the ship who goes on Santa Cruz Island.
 For items you choose to hand-launder, consider quick-dry fabrics that will dry faster in high humidity.